-The University of Montana is required to comply with restrictive covenants contained in Article VIII of the Series I 2004 Eighth Supplemental Indenture of Trust, Series K 2010 Tenth Supplemental Indenture of Trust, Series L 2012 Eleventh Supplemental Indenture of Trust, Series M 2013 Twelfth Supplemental Indenture of Trust and Series N 2015 Thirteenth Supplemental Indenture of Trust during the year ended June 30, 2015.
-Nothing came to our attention that caused us to believe the University of Montana failed to comply with specified aspects of the restrictive covenants, insofar as they relate to accounting matters.

-This report is being provided in connection with the audit of the financial statements.
-Our audit was not directed primarily toward obtaining knowledge regarding compliance, and accordingly, had we performed additional procedures, other matters may have come to our attention regarding noncompliance with specific covenants of the bond indenture, insofar as they relate to accounting matters.
+In connection with our audit, nothing came to our attention that caused us to believe that the University of Montana failed to comply with the restrictive covenants contained in Article VIII of the Indenture of Trust, currently containing Series K 2010 Tenth Supplemental Indenture of Trust, Series L 2012 Eleventh Supplemental Indenture of Trust, Series M 2013 Twelfth Supplemental Indenture of Trust and Series N 2015 Thirteenth Supplemental Indenture of Trust, originally dated November 1, 1993, and subsequent amendments there to, with U.S. Bank National Association (formerly First Trust Company of Montana National Association), insofar as they relate to accounting matters.
+However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the University's noncompliance with the above referenced restrictive covenants contained in the Revenue Bond Indentures of Trust, insofar as they relate to accounting matters.

-This report is intended solely for the information and use of the administration of the University of Montana and the bond counsel and is not intended to be, and should not be, used by anyone other than these specified parties.
+This report is intended solely for the information and use of the administration of the University of Montana and the bond counsel and is not intended to be and should not be used by anyone other than those specified parties.

-Missoula, Montana November 25, 2015
+Wipper LLP Missoula, Montana December 16, 2016